jware-solutions/GeoPHP/README.md

 ## Contributing

 First of all, thanks for consider contributing to the project!
-Please, read [CONTRIBUTING.md](contributing_md) for more.
+Please, read [CONTRIBUTING.md](/CONTRIBUTING.md) for more.

 <!-- TODO: change for real documentation URL -->
 [documentation_site]: https://any.com "Full documentation"
-[contributing_md]: /CONTRIBUTING.md